Funding of earnings-related pensions

 If the return on assets remained at the same level as the increase in wages and salaries, funding would no longer be a useful way to reduce the pension contribution.

-For example, between 1997 and 2023, the insured sum of wages and salaries for private sector employees increased by an average of 2.1 per cent per year in real terms.
-The real return on earnings-related pension assets in the corresponding private sectors during the same period was 3.7 per cent per year.
+For example, between 1997 and 2024, the insured sum of wages and salaries for private sector employees increased by an average of 2.1 per cent per year in real terms.
+The real return on earnings-related pension assets in the private sector during the same period was 3.9 per cent per year.

 Funds are used every year